felixfoertsch/felixfoertsch.github.io/_posts/2018-05-21-syncthing-auf-uberspace.md

 ---
 layout: post
-title: "Install Syncthing on Uberspace 6 on a subdomain"
+title: "Install Syncthing on Uberspace 6 on a Subdomain"
 categories:
   - Tutorials
 tags: